fwtrailsapp/fakeapi/APISPEC.md

 ## POST /trails/api/1/login

 Attempts login by authenticating username and password.
 For valid username/password combinations, the server returns an authorization token that is necessary for all subsequent API calls.
 The authorization token will be used both for authorization and for identification.
-See the overview section for how to embed it.
+See the overview section for how to include it.

 ### Params